- Academic Affairs

 "The trip to Rwanda was incredible on many levels.
 On a professional level, seeing the way health care and dentistry is done in Rwanda informed my understanding of dentistry in the United States.
 Going on the trip with a pharmacy student and working with pharmacy, medical, and dental students gave me a greater big-picture understanding of the health care field that I am part of.
 Continuing to work on the projects we started in Rwanda is very exciting, and I am personally grateful for all the learning and experience this trip afforded me!"

 Rebecca Salzman, School of Dentistry, Rwanda 2015

 “Participating in the interprofessional global health experience reinvigorated my passion for working in the Baltimore community.
 From a global perspective, I learned that our world is large and our cultures may be different, but we can learn from each other to improve the conditions in our own communities.
 I learned that working collaboratively with other disciplines is an effective approach to tackling complex issues that negatively affect our communities.
 Experiential learning has had a great impact on my educational experience and my professional practice.
 I am a better person and nurse because of it.”

-"In working with clinicians and educators, we, as physical therapists, can affect change on a very human level through promoting function and movement, as well as developing cross-cultural ties in this ever-diversifying global community."
+"In working with clinicians and educators, we, as physical therapists, can effect change on a very human level through promoting function and movement as well as developing cross-cultural ties in this ever-diversifying global community."